- Who can attend the Gender Odyssey conference?

 - Ask family and friends to pitch in.
 Available resources are difficult to find.
 This conference provides one-stop access to a wide range of families, resources, and experts.

-7. I want to offer my home to host an out-of-town attendee.
+I want to offer my home (spare room, couch, etc.) to host an individual or family from out-of-town.
 How do I do this?

-If you would like to host an out-of-town individual, please join our Gender Odyssey Group list and offer some Seattle hospitality.
-Gender Odyssey does no pre-screening or offering of assistance with these connections.
-Know your parameters in advance (for example: non-smoker, transportation to and from conference provided, no meals provided, pet friendly person, etc) and discuss them thoroughly beforehand.
+If you would like offer some hospitality and host an out-of-town family, please complete an Application to Host and our Community Housing team will connect you with a family in need.
+Know your parameters in advance (for example: non-smoker, transportation to and from conference provided, no meals provided, pet-friendly person, etc.) and discuss them thoroughly beforehand.

 If you would like to submit a workshop proposal, please start here.